 Psephologists play an essential role in today’s political climate.
 In a world where “fake news” and alternative facts abound, psephologists help us to separate fact from fiction.

-They use data and analytics to provide insights into why people vote the way they do.
+They use data and analytics to provide insights into why people vote how they do.

-By understanding voter behavior, we can make informed decisions about which candidates to support and which policies to enact.
+By understanding voter behavior, we can decide which candidates to support and which policies to enact.

 Psephologists also play an essential role in campaign strategy.

-They can help campaigns better target their messaging by understanding which demographics are most likely to support a particular candidate or policy position.
+They can help campaigns better target their messaging by understanding which demographics will most likely support a particular candidate or policy position.

 Psephologists can help campaigns identify potential swing voters and design targeted campaigns accordingly.